 Please see the sections below for regulatory documentation for product areas of AEM.

 AEM Integration with Adobe Target & Adobe Analytics

 These Adobe Experience Manager integrations are with data protection and privacy (for example, GDPR or CCPA) ready services.
 No personal data from Adobe Target or Adobe Analytics is stored in AEM in relation to the integrations.
 For further information see:

 AEM Communities bestows upon the data subjects right to their data portability, right to access, and right to be forgotten by means of out-of-the-box APIs .
 These APIs enable bulk deletion and bulk export of user generated content, and disabling user accounts identified through their authorizable IDs.
 However, permanent deletion of user account is realizable through deletion of user node in CRXDE Lite, which addresses the need of easy Opt-out from the system.

 Additionally, AEM Communities offers privacy by design owing to its Bulk Moderation console, which allows privileged members to find and delete the contributions and details of the users.
 The Members management console enables limiting to the point of banning a contributor.
 Moreover, it authorizes the data subjects to delete the contributions authored by them.

 AEM Forms includes components and workflows that capture, process, and store data to orchestrate business processes and complete digital transactions.
 Different components use different data stores and allow integration with custom data stores as well.
-The following documentation explains procedures and guidelines for accessing and handling user data to support GDPR workflows for a component.
+The following documentation explains procedures and guidelines for accessing and handling user data to support data protection and privacy (for example, GDPR or CCPA) workflows for a component.